randomdude/smartkvm/README.md

 # Use

 Hit SCROLL LOCK twice, followed by a two-digit head number, and then RETURN.
 Kapow, both KVMs will be set to the head you desire!
+If you want to set the first KVM only, use the left-arrow key instead of return.
+Likewise, to set only the second, use the right-arrow key.

 You can also map your KVMs arbitrarily - so, for example, selecting inputs 1-4 could put your main monitor on machines 1-4, but set your secondary monitor to input 9.
 Or you could set input 1 to select input 2 on the first KVM and input 3 on the second KVM.
 The world's your oyster.

 # Setup